The Architecture Portfolio Guide

 What a Portfolio Demonstrates

-• Design Thinking: How you identify problems, frame questions, and develop conceptual responses
+- Design Thinking: How you identify problems, ask the right questions, and develop a response

 Audience & Strategic Tailoring